-SC/66B/SH23 reconstructed the population trajectory and recovery status of Chilean blue whales using a Bayesian population dynamics model incorporating multiple data sources.
+SC/66b/SH23 reconstructed the population trajectory and recovery status of Chilean blue whales using a Bayesian population dynamics model incorporating multiple data sources.
 Median pre-exploitation abundance was estimated at 2,100-3,600 whales, with population recovery status varying considerably between two population abundance scenarios but not amongst the differing catch, population bottleneck and population growth rate scenarios.
 This is discussed under item 5.3.1.2 of Annex H.

-SC G In view of the limited data so far available on Southeast Pacific region-wide abundance, the Committee stresses need to: CG-A (a) collect photo-identification data from other areas along the Chilean coast north of Chiloé, particularly areas of blue whale aggregations such as Isla Chañaral; and (b) reconcile photo-identification catalogues among all survey areas (this is one of the objectives of the proposed workshop described under Item 25.3).
+In view of the limited data so far available on southeast Pacific region-wide abundance, the Committee stresses the need to:

+- (a) collect photo-identification data from other areas along the Chilean coast north of Chiloé, particularly areas of blue whale aggregations such as Isla Chañaral; and - (b) reconcile photo-identification catalogues among all survey areas (this is one of the objectives of the proposed Workshop described under Item 25.3).